 She most recently worked in American politics as the Senior Policy Program Manager with the Truman National Security Project, and as assistant to the Campaign Manager of Hillary Clinton’s 2016 presidential race.
 From 2012-2015, Kate worked on the negotiation of the Sustainable Development Goals and the Paris Climate Agreement in various roles at the US State Department, United Nations, and international NGOs.
 She previously interned at the White House Council on Environmental Quality where she focused on federal sustainability policy.

-My doctoral work focuses on understanding the impacts that climate change shocks will have on the international system.
+Kate's doctoral work focuses on understanding the impacts that climate change shocks will have on the international system.
 This includes a developing wide-ranging expertise in various scenarios of regional climate change risks, the security-climate nexus, and the politics of climate mitigation and adaptation, in addition to understanding international cooperation and rivalry.
-My research attempts to forecast the response of major power states to differentiated scenarios of warming and climate impacts.
+Her research attempts to forecast the response of major power states to differentiated scenarios of warming and climate impacts.

 She cares deeply about teaching the next generation of students to be well-rounded, diverse, and passionate leaders.
 Kate has experience teaching international affairs, politics, and climate change policy in a variety of formats, and mentoring students from under-privileged backgrounds.
 Currently, she is a non-stipendiary lecturer in International Relations at University College, and has also taught tutorials in US Government and Politics across the University.